 - Crash diets, especially those that do not contain enough protein

 If you have straight hair, DO NOT comb it wet.
-However sometime you will need to comb it during conditioning.
+Sometimes, however, you will need to comb it during conditioning.

-Hold the hair at the roots and comb gently to remove tangles, but DO NOT Pull hair! it will break.
+Hold the hair at the roots and comb gently to remove tangles, but DO NOT pull your hair!
+It will break.
 Pick small amounts of hair to untangle while holding the hair at the base.